 Higher levels of Vitamin B-12 are commonly seen in obese people and excessive meat-eaters.
 More than normal Vitamin B-12 levels are indicators of liver disease, leukemia, diabetes, etc.

-When should one get a Vitamin B-12 test?
+When should one get a Vitamin B-12 level test?

 It is important to monitor your body and look for any signs or symptoms of Vitamin B-12 deficiency like although it takes a lot of time for symptoms to show up.